 Multiple organizations are working to make annual financial reports produced by cities more understandable.

-The Governmental Accounting Standards Board (GASB), the organization responsible for developing the accounting and reporting practices that many local and state governments are required to follow, is planning to build a library of short videos to provide a basic understanding of the concepts underlying the Annual Comprehensive Financial Report (ACFR).
-The aim is to help election officials become conversant in the major sections of ACFRs, which include: Management Discussion & Analysis, Basic Financial Statements, Notes and Supplementary Information.
+The organization responsible for developing the accounting and reporting practices that many local and state governments are required to follow, the Governmental Accounting Standards Board (GASB), is planning on putting together a library of five to 10 minute videos that will focus on providing a basic understanding of the concepts underlying the Annual Comprehensive Financial Report (ACFR) with the aim of helping election officials become conversant in the major sections of ACFRs, which include: Management Discussion & Analysis, Basic Financial Statements, Notes, and Supplementary Information.

-In October 2024, NLC asked its members a short series of questions to better understand where elected officials and their communities stand regarding their understanding of annual financial reports and finances.
+To get a better sense of where elected officials and their communities stand on their understanding of annual financial reports and finances, NLC asked its members a short series of questions in October 2025.
 When asked to rate the level of concern among their city’s electorate and stakeholders regarding selected financial areas, respondents indicated either major or moderate concern, ranging from 63 percent for compliance and accountability to 79 percent for revenue trends and composition.
-This indicates that financial health is a major concern for cities nationwide.
+This indicates that financial health is of great concern to cities nationwide.

 Overall Financial Position Is the Area of Most Concern for Elected Officials